-If a student has not attended Evening College for three semesters, or was not in good standing during the last semester completed, the student must submit an Application for Readmission (available in the Evening College office) before attempting to register for additional course work.
+If a student has not attended Evening College for three semesters, or was not in good standing during the last semester completed, the student must submit an Application for Readmission (available in the Office of Admissions, Banks Hall), before attempting to register for additional course work.
 Students who were absent for two semesters or less, and who were in good academic standing when they last attended, may reactivate their student file through the Registrar's Office without applying for readmission.

-Students who have not attended another institution while absent from LaGrange College, and who have been absent for less than four calendar years, are generally governed by the Bulletin in force at the date of their initial enrollment.
+Students who have not attended another institution while absent from LaGrange College, and who have been absentforlessthanfourcalendaryears, are generally governed by the Bulletinin force at the date of their initial enrollment.
 Students who have been out of school for four or more calendar years are subject to the Bulletin in force at the time of their readmission and resumption of study.